Google’s reach may extend across the world but, for some local searches, we need a trusted solution in our own

 Paid Search advertisers know that keyword research and ad testing can be never ending tasks.
 Luckily, Google’s Local Service Ads require neither!
 Local Service Ads will automatically trigger when a customer searches for one of thousands of relevant search terms, be in as broad as “Plumber” or specific as “leaky faucet under sink.”
 The ad format will automatically be created using information from your business profile.

 Getting Started with Google’s Local Service Ads

 Google’s Local Service Ads are only available for certain industries in select markets (both of which are outlined above).
 To find out if you can connect to your customers with Local Service Ads, first confirm your business type and location here.

 If Google hasn’t rolled out Local Service Ads for your region or job type yet, don’t worry!
 Google is expanding this service quicker than I can keep track of, so be sure to sign up to be notified when they are available to you.

 If you’re eligible, you’ll be guided through created an account to manage your Local Service Ads.
-Local Service Ads are managed separate from the ads you create in Google AdWords or Google AdWords Express, so you’ll need to create a new account.
+Local Service Ads are managed separate from the ads you create in Google Ads (AdWords) or Google Ads Express, so you’ll need to create a new account.

 Your Google Local Service Ads profile is different from your Google My Business account, which is connected to your your local listing on Google (and if you haven’t already, make a note to create and optimize this account as well).
 Your Local Service Ads business profile will determine which jobs are matched to your Local Service Ads.
 Be honest about what kind of services you can perform as well as which areas you want leads in, as you’re agreeing to potentially pay for any match leads from your Local Service Ads.

 From your business profile, you can edit: